Happy New Year, ladies and savage men.

-i don’t know about you, but 2009 was a significant improvement over 2008 for me; no further home invasions from psychotic crackheads, some accolades from unexpected places, adventures with a sweet popsicle of smarf, and enough music released that i can safely say i’m back on track. granted, i could have accomplished more (i planned to get a full-length album out for every season, plus an EP, and only made it up to three albums and no EP), but that’s what 2010 is for. why, if you look it up in the dictionary of years, i’m sure you’ll find that the definition of 2010 includes the following: “lots of music is released by some hairy guy, britney shaves her head again but this time no one cares, bono successfully inserts his head into his own ass to prove his shit doesn’t stink, john lennon rises from the dead and puts modern music in its place with a profanity-ridden tirade, angelina jolie can’t believe it’s not butter, and miley cyrus shows 2% more unwholesome cleavage in her new music video omg fml.” look it up and see for yourself.
+I could have accomplished more.
+I planned to get a full-length album out for every season, plus an EP, and only made it up to three full-length albums and no EP.
+But that’s what 2010 is for.
+Why, if you look it up in the Dictionary of Years, I’m sure you’ll find the definition of 2010 includes the following: “Lots of music is released by some hairy guy, Britney shaves her head again but this time no one cares, Bono successfully inserts his head into his own ass to prove his shit doesn’t stink, John Lennon rises from the dead and puts modern music in its place with a profanity-drenched tirade to end them all, Angelina Jolie can’t believe it’s not butter, and Miley Cyrus shows 2% more unwholesome cleavage in her new music video OMG FML.”
+Look it up and see for yourself.

-i also very nearly cracked 30,000 total blog hits/views before the end of 2009. for some people this would not be a terribly significant number, but for me it’s mind-boggling. i think the last website i had lasted for a little over two years, and i might have cracked 800 hits when i finally pulled the plug on it. maybe. this thing here has been going for less than two years, i’ve done very little to call attention to it, and i’ve already managed close to a 4,000% increase in overall traffic. that’s insane. and i feel like i’m only now really hitting my stride in terms of regular updates that have some meat on their bones (last month was almost certainly the busiest month this blog has ever had). for quite some time, this was a very text-heavy place, mostly free of ridiculous pictures and random videos, and sometimes weeks would go by with no updates at all. do you remember those days? i do. let’s never speak of them again.
+I feel like I’m only now hitting my stride in terms of regular updates that have some meat on their bones (last month was probably the busiest month this blog has ever had).
+For quite some time this was a very text-heavy place, mostly free of ridiculous pictures and random videos, and sometimes weeks would go by with no updates at all.
+Do you remember those days?
+I do.
+Let’s never speak of them again.

-LOVE SONGS FOR NIHILISTS — should be ready and available sometime in january. it would have been finished before the end of december, but a few things got in the way…and i’m kind of glad they did. it was good to get outside of my own head for a little bit, musically speaking. this is shaping up to be the densest and least approachable thing i’ve done in a while. you don’t know how good it feels to lock conventional song structures back up in the attic again. i hear them whimpering sometimes, so i go up there with a broom and force bristles up their metaphorical nostrils. that’s right. i went there. i just shoved broom bristles up the nose of an intangible thing in plural form. somebody stop me!
+LOVE SONGS FOR NIHILISTS should be ready and available sometime in January.
+It would have been finished before the end of December, but a few things got in the way.
+I’m kind of glad they did.
+It was good to get outside of my own head for a little bit, musically speaking.
+This is shaping up to be the densest and least approachable thing I’ve done in a while.
+You don’t know how good it feels to lock conventional song structures back up in the attic again.
+I hear them whimpering sometimes, so I go up there with a broom and force bristles up their metaphorical nostrils.

-BREAK ALL THE WINDOWS & BITE THE WALLS — my idea of a rock album. sort of. lots of electric guitars, and drums that may even be struck with sticks instead of brushes for a change. now watch it turn into something that doesn’t even resemble a rock album. i still stand by the electric guitars, though. i have too many songs and ideas that i’ve been stockpiling on various electric axes, and they need to get their due sometime.
+There’s a thing I’m thinking I’ll call BREAK ALL THE WINDOWS AND BITE THE WALLS.
+It’s my idea of a rock album.
+Sort of.
+Lots of electric guitars, and drums that may even be struck with sticks instead of brushes for a change.
+Now watch it turn into something that doesn’t resemble a rock album at all.
+I still stand by the electric guitars, though.
+I have too many songs and ideas I’ve been stockpiling on various electric axes, and they need to get their due sometime.

-THE JESUS-SATURATED BOYFRIEND e.p. — the title survives, but the material has changed; instead of out-takes from CREATIVE NIGHTMARES and AN ABSENCE OF SWAY, i think the next short-form thing i put together will feature all-new material. mark, master luthier at folkway music, told me not long ago that he wanted to hear me record an album of solo acoustic guitar pieces. just instrumental, with no overdubs. i’m not sure i’ve got the chops for that, but i’ve been thinking it might be an interesting change to do something very stripped down, acoustic and relatively percussion-free. just a guitar, a song, and a voice. or maybe a few guitars, a few songs, and a few voices. stretching that out to an hour-long album might get a little stale, but it could work at e.p.-length. and i still want to use that ridiculous cover art i came up with.
+As for the JESUS-SATURATED BOYFRIEND EP, the title survives but the material has changed.
+Instead of out-takes from CREATIVE NIGHTMARES and AN ABSENCE OF SWAY, I think the next short-form thing I put together will feature all-new material.
+Mark, master luthier at Folkway Music, told me not long ago he wanted to hear me record an album of solo acoustic guitar pieces.
+Just instrumental, with no overdubs.
+I’m not sure I’ve got the chops for that, but I’ve been thinking it might be an interesting change to do something very stripped down, acoustic, and relatively percussion-free.
+Just a guitar, a song, and a voice.
+Or maybe a few guitars, a few songs, and a few voices.
+Stretching that out to an hour-long album might get a little stale, but it could work at EP-length.
+And I still want to use that ridiculous cover art I came up with.

-so there’s that. some of those things will definitely happen, some of them may or may not happen, and some other things i’ve yet to figure out will surely come along to disrupt a dinner party at some point. the point is, with a little asparagus and ankle grease, 2010 should be an even more productive year than 2009 was. as elvis himself once sang, “if you’re looking for a pompadour and leather pants, you came to the right place.”
+So there’s that.
+Some of those things will definitely happen, some of them may or may not happen, and some other things I’ve yet to meet will surely come along to disrupt a dinner party at some point.
+The point is, with a little asparagus and ankle grease, 2010 should be an even more productive year than 2009 was.
+As Elvis himself once sang, “If you’re looking for a pompadour and leather pants, you came to the right place.”